theduardomaciel/dfl-mobile/README.md

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [desse link](https://www.figma.com/file/WSAdXvaBPIDKfDSbqyqvyM/DFL---Mobile?node-id=0%3A1). É necessário ter conta no [Figma](http://figma.com/) para acessá-lo.
+You can view the layout of the project through [this link](https://www.figma.com/file/WSAdXvaBPIDKfDSbqyqvyM/DFL---Mobile?node-id=0%3A1).
+You need an account on [Figma](http://figma.com/) to access it.

-## 📄 Licença
+## 📄 License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE) file for more details.

 <br />